subodh4ujjainkar/learning/docker_installation_ubuntu.md

-# Step by ste guide to Docker installation in Ubuntu
+# Step by step guide to Docker installation in Ubuntu
 1. Update repositories
    > `sudo apt update`